Why Was My Social Security Disability Claim Denied?

 Even if you have significant medical issues, there are some reasons that your disability claim might have been denied.

-You worked hard, submitted your application for Social Security disability, and despite your health problems, you were denied disability benefits.
+You worked hard, submitted your application for Social Security disability, waited for a decision, and despite your health problems, you were denied disability benefits.
 You’re not alone: Around two-thirds of initial disability applications are denied.

 So, why were you denied disability benefits?